 vmstat and looking at the number of context switches in the

 cs column.
-The master’s number was much higher than the slave’s.
+The master’s number was much higher than the replica’s.
 We examined a number of other performance metrics (see my article about monitoring server load in GNU/Linux), but those ended up being the the most obvious signs of difference between the two servers.

 The key ended up being NPTL.
 As I discussed in my article on Gentoo and NPTL, apparently certain software won’t multi-thread, even when it has linuxthreads available.
 I’m not pretending to know a lot about compiling MySQL, but we did try multiple ways to get it to use threads, and it wasn’t until we figured out NPTL wasn’t built into glibc that we made any progress.
 After re-building glibc and restarting the the mysql daemon, it came back up with just one process, but multiple threads.
 Success!
 Now our master server uses less CPU, leaving more available for queries.